Journalism's epic week: surprises, scoops and a newspaper war

 But silence is usually a sign that journalists are busy doing more digging, more interviewing, more reporting.

 Sure enough, on Friday afternoon -- around 3 p.m. this time, not 5 -- two new bombshells landed.
 First, the Times: "Trump Told Russians That Firing 'Nut Job' Comey Eased Pressure From Investigation."
-Minutes later, the Post followed with one of its own: "Russia probe reaches current White House official, people familiar with the case say."
+Minutes later, the Post followed with its own.

 And the week still isn't over.
 Another push alert could light up your phone at any time.